twbs/bootstrap/docs/getting-started/support.md

 As a heads up, we include this in all of Bootstrap's documentation and examples as a demonstration.

-### Safari percent rounding

-The rendering engine of versions of Safari prior to v7.1 for OS X and Safari for iOS v8.0 had some trouble with the number of decimal places used in our `.col-*-1` grid classes.
-So if you had 12 individual grid columns, you'd notice that they came up short compared to other rows of columns.
-Besides upgrading Safari/iOS, you have some options for workarounds:

-- Add `.pull-right` to your last grid column to get the hard-right alignment
-- Tweak your percentages manually to get the perfect rounding for Safari (more difficult than the first option)

 ### Modals, navbars, and virtual keyboards

 #### Overflow and scrolling